-magazine

-to be sent free to a controlled list of influentials in the United States.
+A beautifully designed magazine dealing with aspects of life in Israel should be created and sent free to a controlled list of influentials in the United States.
 This would include Congressmen, academics, corporate heads, religious leaders and others.

-The magazine would talk about what is happening now in Israel and also in the United States as it reflects on Israel.

-American relationships.
-Typical subjects: the Israeli Philharmonic tours the U.S.; the "rags to riches" saga of an Israeli entrepreneur; the disco scene in "el Aviv; an Israel Calendar, of Events.
+The magazine would talk about what is happening now in Israel -and also in the United States as if reflects on Israel-American relationships.
+Typical subjects: the Israeli Philharmonic tours the U.S.; the "rags to riches" saga of an Israeli entrepreneur; the disco scene in Tel Aviv; an Israel Calender of Events.

 There has been a long history of attempts to establish a viable magazine of this sort.
 Most have not succeeded because they were developed as commercial enterprises.
 Therefore, this project may require a subsidy to get it started, at least.
 It would probably also need top American magazine talent.
-The Smithsonian in the United States is a prime example of how the right kind of, support and know-how can make what might otherwise seem a marginal venture succeed
+The Smithsonian in the United States is a prime example of how the right kind of support and know-how can make what might otherwise seem a marginal venture succeed.